Null-Zer0-stack/PadZahr---A-Simple-Realtime-Anti-Virus/README.md

 # About this program

-This is a simple real-time antivirus-like which block and close softwares if program be able to detect malicious executable. this program is under early stage of development and have limited capability(right now) so if you are intend to use it as your main anti virus ,  it is nice to use it ONLY as second layer of protection !
+This is a simple real-time antivirus-like which block and close softwares if program be able to detect malicious executable. this program is under early stage of development and have low performance so if you are intend to use it as your main anti virus ,  it is nice to use it ONLY as second layer of protection !

 ## What are the capabilities?

- - Detect Automatically and terminate them if specified executable file was found.
+ - Detect Automatically and terminate them if specified executable file was found.(still have small checklist for known viruses but incereasing by every update!)
- - Show list of all running programs
+ - Show list of all running programs.
- - Search bar for terminating manually
+ - Search bar for terminating manually.

 ##  What should be expected from this software
  As i mentioned earlier this software is not supposed to replace any other commercial Anti-virus , anti-malware , anti-ransomware etc (at least anytime soon) and ONLY and ONLY use it if you want to add extra layer of protection for your device.